 - changing provisions, criteria or practices within the individual's role; - changing or removing a physical feature or providing a reasonable alternative way to avoid that feature; - providing auxiliary aids.

-An adjustment should, as far as possible, remove or reduce any disadvantage faced by a disabled person.
+An adjustment should, as far as possible, remove or reduce any disadvantage faced by the disabled colleague.

 Whether an adjustment is reasonable depends on all the circumstances including: